Let’s talk melatonin.

 Again, I am not in any way against homeopathic or naturopathic medicine.
 Even in cases where the effects are psychological, and for some people, melatonin does indeed get them to sleep quicker and help them sleep through the night.
 If it’s just a placebo effect for some of them, no biggie.
 They’re getting the sleep they need and that’s vitally important in its own right.

-When it comes to young kids, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep on their own – here’s the good news:
+When it comes to young kids, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep on their own.

 Kids and sleep go together like chips and dipping sauce.

-They need a LOT of sleep, and for a short period of their lives, everything in their bodies is tuned to help ensure they get it.
+They need a LOT of sleep.
+For a short period of their lives, everything in their bodies is tuned to help ensure they get it.

 You can check out some of my other blog posts for tips on how to teach independent sleep skills, since this is already getting a little wordy.